frnkly/laravel-keen/README.md

 ## Getting started

-If [package discovery](https://laravel.com/docs/packages#package-discovery) hasn't been disabled in your application, the service provider should already be available to use.
+Thanks to [package discovery](https://laravel.com/docs/packages#package-discovery) in Laravel 5.5, the service provider should already be available to use.
 It can also be manually registered through the `config/app.php` configuration file:
 ```php
 'providers' => [
     // Other Service Providers